Shrikarh/DataSturctures/README.md

 # DataSturctures
-Contains all the code which I practice for learning the DSA
+Contains all the code which I practice DSA